kgish/findhotel-geolocation-gem/README.md

   end
 ```

-In the application, this values can be modified by including an `app/config/initializer/geolocation.rb` file that looks like this:
+In the application, this values can be modified by including an `app/config/initializer/geolocation.rb` file that looks like this (defaults listed):

 ```ruby
 if defined?
 Geolocation